guilhermegscastro/Empire-State-Building-Valuation-Case-Study/README.md

 ## 📌 Overview

-This case study models the valuation of the Empire State Building investment using a two-stage institutional workflow:
+This case study models the valuation of the Empire State Building investment using a two-stage workflow:

-1. **ARGUS Enterprise** used to determine the **purchase price (present value) of the building operations**
+1. **ARGUS Enterprise** used to determine the **purchase price (present value) of the building mixed-use retail/office leasing operations**
 2. **Excel financial model** used to **consolidate the full investment**, combining:

    * Building valuation (from ARGUS)
    * Observatory business component
    * Final investment return metrics

-This reflects how real-world CRE underwriting separates **asset valuation** from **investment structuring**.

 ---